shakestuffup73/appalachian-mtns/README.md

 <li>Add gear and skills to their profile</li>
 <li>Delete climbing partners from their profile</li>
 </ul>
-Additionally, users who create climbs can moderate the replies on their climbs.
-They have authorization to delete irrelevant comments or reviews.
+Additionally, users who create climbs can moderate the replies on their climbs with permission to delete irrelevant comments/reviews.
+The app requires a Google account to log in, create a climber profile, and view all the climbs.
 <br>
 <br>
 The app requires a valid Google email address to log in and create a climber profile, as well as to view all the climbs.</i>